AkshyaRD/Stacks/README.md

-# Perfroming opeartions on Stacks
+# Performing opeartions on Stacks

 ### About Stacks
 A stack is a linear data structure, a collection of items of the same type.